Rigorous Maximum Likelihood Estimation for Quantum States: Numerical Results

-We consider two cases: using the target state $\rho_0$ directly, or adding $10\%$ depolarizing noise.
-When we use $\rho_0$ directly, since it is a product state, the probability $\trace(A_i \rho_0)$ factorizes as the product of single-qubit probabilities as explained earlier in Section~\ref{sec:sample-Pauli}.
+We consider two cases: using the target state $\rho_0$ directly or adding $10\%$ depolarizing noise.
+When we use $\rho_0$ directly, since it is a product state, the probability $\trace(A_i \rho_0)$ factorizes as the product of single-qubit probabilities and more details are provided in Appendix ~\ref{appendix:lowmem}.
 In implementation, we can sample operators for each qubit independently according to its distribution.
 We sample $\nPOVM=2559$ operators in total using the formula $\nPOVM=\lceil \log(1/\delta)/ \epsilon^{2} \rceil$ with $\delta=0.1$ and $\epsilon=0.03$.
 This formula is motivated by the \emph{direct fidelity estimation} method of \cite{PhysRevLett.106.230501} where $\delta$ is a failure probability and $\epsilon$ is an additive error.
 Since we are doing tomography and not directly estimating fidelity, and not using their post-processing, their error bound does not apply, but we find it is a useful rule-of-thumb.
 When we consider the case with depolarizing noise, the probability does not factor since the noisy state is not a product state, but for efficiency we sample from the same factored formula as in the first case.
-This means the probability distribution is not exactly equivalent to the one from \cite{PhysRevLett.106.230501}, but it still gives a useful subset of samples.
+This means that the probability distribution is not exactly equivalent to the one from \cite{PhysRevLett.106.230501}, but it still gives a useful subset of samples.

 We do not consider our Acc-GD instantiation since the L-BFGS version has shown to be faster.
 We use the \texttt{scipy.optimize} version of L-BFGS with a history size of $10$.

 The results are shown in Figure~\ref{fig:lowmem} and Table~\ref{tab:lowmem}.
 The table shows the relative error in the negative log-likelihood of the best iterate the algorithm produced, $\rho_{\text{best}}$.
 This scenario is considerably challenging and takes on the order of a few hours to run on a contemporary laptop (we did CPU only, no GPU), but does demonstrate that tomography up to $20$ qubits is feasible.
 We only look at the optimization error in the tomography; statistical accuracy will improve as we take more measurements, and the cost of running our algorithm is directly proportional to the number of measurements, cf.~the right column of Table~\ref{tab:complexity}.
 To give some context, in the 18 qubit case with no depolarizing noise, our algorithm gives an estimate with a negative log-likelihood that is over $2$ orders of magnitude better than the value at the random initialization.